We love to use coconut coir as the main ingredient of our microgreen growing media.

 How Wet is Too Wet?

-If you grab a small handful of coconut coir and squeeze it, water should not drip out of the coir.
+If you grab a small handful of coconut coir and squeeze it, water should not drip.

-Your hand may have moisture on it, but if any water drips out of the soil, you shouldn't cover it tightly.
+Your hand may have moisture on it, but you shouldn’t cover it tightly if water drips out of the soil.

 The Coir in the Video - How to Dry Out Wet Coir

-What I have now is a beautiful container of coco coir that smells like earth and not mold.
+I now have a beautiful container of coco coir that smells like earth and not mold.

 How Well Does Coir Grow Microgreens?